Malcolm Butler: 2017 season

 Set to be a restricted free agent, the Patriots gave Butler a first-round tender worth $3.91 million on March 7, 2017.
-On April 18, 2017, Butler officially signed his tender with the Patriots.
+On April 18, Butler officially signed his tender with the Patriots.

 After the Patriots signed former Bills' cornerback Stephon Gilmore to a five-year $65 million contract, Butler was demoted to the No. 2 starting cornerback after sitting atop the depth chart the previous two seasons.
 He started 15 games, recording 60 tackles, 12 passes deflected, two interceptions, and three forced fumbles.

 On January 21, 2018, the Patriots won the AFC Championship to advance to the Super Bowl for the third time in Butler's career.
-Butler and the Patriots lost Super Bowl LII to the Philadelphia Eagles, 41–33.
+Butler and the Patriots lost Super Bowl LII to the Philadelphia Eagles 41–33.
 Butler did not play any defensive snaps in the game, only coming in for a single play on special teams.

 After the game, Patriots head coach Bill Belichick said his lack of playing time was a "coach's decision," not due to disciplinary issues.
 When asked about the benching, Butler stated "I don't know what it was.
 I guess I wasn't playing good or they didn't feel comfortable.
 I don't know.
 But I could have changed that game."
-By the following morning, reports claimed that Belichick acknowledged a "much longer discussion" could occur regarding Butler's absence on defense from the game.
+By the next morning, reports claimed that Belichick acknowledged a "much longer discussion" could occur regarding Butler's absence on defense from the game.
 Patriots beat writer Kevin Duffy revealed that Butler was demoted in practice during the Wild Card round of the playoffs, during which the Patriots had a bye week.
 Later in the week, Butler released a statement regarding his benching for the game.
 It was also revealed that owner Robert Kraft was not informed ahead of time regarding Butler being benched.